C0nw0nk/zombiesurvival/README.md

 For a Map voting addon check this out : https://github.com/C0nw0nk/gmod-mapvote

+For a damage indicator addon https://github.com/C0nw0nk/hitnumbers (This will help you indentify if you actualy hit a prop and damaged it or a human when zombie.)

 ##Removed :

 To remove the draw written inside Resupply box that says "ur a faget" edit the following. https://github.com/C0nw0nk/zombiesurvival/blob/master/gamemodes/zombiesurvival/entities/entities/prop_resupplybox/cl_init.lua#L83